morotsman/morotsman.github.io/_posts/2020-09-07-free-monad-in-a-webservice.markdown

 }
 {% endhighlight %}

-If your curious about that inject thingy I suggest you read this [blog post] since it awesome.
+If you are curious about that inject thingy I suggest you read this [blog post] since it awesome.

 ## The CLI Candy Machine